 In 2007, he was appointed Chairman of the Canadian Radio-television and Telecommunications Commission (CRTC) for a five-year term.
 He was instrumental in removing unnecessary regulations, allowing the industry to react more quickly to market changes and consumer preferences in an era of rapid technological change.
 Over ninety percent of telephone market was foreborne from regulation and exposed to competition.

 During his tenure the industry went through an unprecedented degree of consolidation.
 To meet these challenges he established frameworks for diversity of voices, vertical integration and net neutrality.

-Hon. von Finckenstein was elected to the Board of Governors for a three-year term commencing on July 1, 2018 and ending on June 30, 2021 and he is the Board representative on Senate.
+Hon. von Finckenstein is the Board representative on Senate and was elected to the Board of Governors for a three-year term commencing July 1, 2018 and ending June 30, 2021.